 - Bachelor of Arts with Teacher Licensure in Integrated Language Arts

-- Bachelor of Arts in English with Concentration in Film
+- Major in English with Concentration in Film

 - Integrated Graduate Studies